Weise helps Flyers defeat slumping Penguins 4-2

-PITTSBURGH (AP) - Dale Weise scored in the first minute of the third period and the Philadelphia Flyers held on for a 4-2 victory over the Pittsburgh Penguins on Saturday night.
+Dale Weise scored in the first minute of the third period, and the Flyers held on for a 4-2 victory over the Pittsburgh Penguins on Saturday night.

+"This is a good stepping stone, as we know we haven't had a lot of consistency," Weise said.
+"This is a step in the right direction.
+I thought we had good contributions from everybody."

+The Flyers, who started the day last in the Eastern Conference, fired general manager Ron Hextall earlier this week in addition to their assistant general manager and an assistant coach.

 Claude Giroux, Travis Konecny and Jakub Voracek also scored for the Flyers, who won for the second time in eight games.
-Anthony Stolarz stopped 30 shots.
+Anthony Stolarz stopped 30 shots for his first win since Dec.
+11, 2016, at Detroit.

+"Changes at the rink, it's never easy, but for us, it's our job to prepare ourselves and move forward," Stolarz said.
+"Hopefully this is the start of a nice little run."

 Sidney Crosby scored his 14th for Pittsburgh, while Riley Sheahan also scored for the Penguins, who lost their second straight and seventh of 10.
 Casey DeSmith made 22 saves.